History of Lowell, Massachusetts: National Park

-Lowell, even as far back as the 1860s, was described as a city with little civic pride.
+Lowell, even as far back as the 1850s, was described by local historian Charles Cowley as a city with no civic pride.
 At the time, Cowley attributed it to a large percentage of the population being foreign born and therefore having no real roots there.
 Post its industrial collapse, that sentiment intensified, even if the reasons had changed.
 Many residents of Lowell viewed the city's industrial history poorly - the factories had abandoned their workers, and now sat empty and in disrepair.
 However, some city residents, such as educator Patrick J Mogan, viewed the city's history as something that should be preserved and capitalized on.
 In 1974, Lowell Heritage State Park was founded, and in 1978, Lowell National Historical Park was created as an urban national park, through legislation filed by Lowell native, congressman, and later senator Paul Tsongas.
 The canal system, many mills, and some commercial structures downtown were saved by the creation of the park and the visitors it brought.

 The Massachusetts Miracle brought new jobs and money to the city in the 1980s.
 Wang Laboratories became a major employer, and built their world headquarters on the edge of the city.
 After the Vietnam War and the Khmer Rouge rule of Cambodia, many Southeast Asians, and particularly Cambodians moved into the city.
 Lowell became the largest Cambodian community on the east coast, and second nationally to Long Beach, California.
-Combined with other immigrant groups like Puerto Ricans, Greeks and French Canadians, these newcomers brought the city's population back up to six figures.
+Combined with other immigrant groups like Puerto Ricans, Greeks, Irish, and French Canadians, these newcomers brought the city's population back up to six figures.
 However, this prosperity was short-lived.
 By 1990, the Massachusetts Miracle was over, Wang had virtually disappeared, and even more of Lowell's long-established businesses failed.
 Around this time, the last large department store left downtown Lowell, largely blamed on suburban factors, including a large mall built a short drive away in tax-free New Hampshire in the mid-1980s, followed by another large mall, also a short drive away and in New Hampshire, in the early 1990s.
 Additionally, gang violence and the drug trade had become severe.
 The HBO special, High on Crack Street: Lost Lives in Lowell was filmed in 1995 which tended to emphasize the reputation of the city as a dangerous and depressed place to be.